AP-IT-GH/jumper-assignment-yfish1/README.md

 # How to train an ML Agent to jump over oncoming obstacles

-For the projectn you can go to [this repo](https://github.com/AP-IT-GH/jumper-assignment-hamzahbhatti?tab=readme-ov-file).
+For the source code you can go to [this repo](https://github.com/AP-IT-GH/jumper-assignment-hamzahbhatti?tab=readme-ov-file).

 *Youssef Kasmi*